Arya12Singh/Google_Analytics_Certificate_Capstone/README.md

 - Follow Arya's blog for more insights and articles on data analytics.

 ## Acknowledgements
-This project is part of Arya Singh's coursework at Northeastern University and is used for educational purposes.
+This project is part of Arya Singh's certification on google data analytics and is used for educational purposes.
 The data used is publicly available and was provided by Mobius.